exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 ### Proof-of-Lock

-A set of +2/3 `Prevote` votes for the same proposal from the nodes at current round and blockchain height is called _Proof-of-Lock (PoL)_.
+A set of +2/3 `Prevote` messages for the same proposal from the nodes at current round and blockchain height is called _Proof-of-Lock (PoL)_.
 Nodes store PoL as part of node state.
 The node can have no more than one stored PoL.
 We say that PoL is greater than recorded one (has a higher priority), in cases when 1) there